Accessing results via the Web / Student Self Service

 An Appeal of a module result means the consideration of all matters relating to examinations, excluding the content and marking of examination scripts but including the application of the examination regulations, standards and extenuating circumstances not already considered.

 A recheck should be requested from your lecturer during the consultation days.
 Following a re-check a student may request a Review and Appeal of a module result.
-The application must be made on the form Request for an Appeal of exam result(s) and submitted on line to firstname.lastname@example.org by the date indicated on the academic calendar (normally three days after release of results).
+The application must be made on the form Request for an Appeal of exam result(s) and submitted via the form available on this page by the date indicated on the academic calendar (normally three days after release of results).
 You must have grounds to apply for a review and appeal.
+For any queries related to appeals please contact email@example.com

 The ATU process to apply for an appeal has changed.
 All appeals from semester 1 will be processed once the final Examination board with semester 2 results is complete in June.
 Pass by compensation will be applied to your results once the full year results are available after the Summer exams.